mdrokz/books_crud_api_assignment/README.md

 ### Tests

-you need a local mongodb instance for connection as i havent added test runner in docker image build time
+You need a local mongodb instance for connection as i havent added test runner in docker image build time

 ```bash
 npm test